Myth busting: Why are date-driven roadmaps not roadmaps?

-Here’s the thing though, it’s not that roadmaps are useless, it’s that the idea that roadmaps should be date driven that makes them useless – by continuing to use dates we as product managers are perpetuating the problem.
+Here’s the thing though it’s not that roadmaps are useless, it’s that the idea that roadmaps should be date-driven makes them useless – by continuing to use dates we as product managers are perpetuating the problem.

 So let’s try to nail this once and for all.

 Understanding Product Development